ATE168Forever/etf_react_server/README.md

 If you are developing a production application, we recommend using TypeScript with type-aware lint rules enabled.
 Check out the [TS template](https://github.com/vitejs/vite/tree/main/packages/create-vite/template-react-ts) for information on how to integrate TypeScript and [`typescript-eslint`](https://typescript-eslint.io) in your project.

+## Data Export

+### Google Drive backup
+The About tab offers a one-click backup that saves encrypted app data to the user's Google Drive `appDataFolder`.
+This feature uses OAuth and does **not** require any URL configuration.

-## Google Sheet Sync
+### Google Sheet sync

-Provide a Google Apps Script web app URL via the `VITE_GSHEET_URL` environment variable or by entering it in the inventory tab.
-The "一鍵匯出" button posts the current transaction history to that URL; leaving the field blank disables the export.
+To send transaction history to a Google Sheet, supply a Google Apps Script web app URL via the `VITE_GSHEET_URL` environment variable or enter it directly in the inventory tab.
+The inventory tab's "一鍵匯出" button posts the current data to that URL; leaving the field blank disables the export.